Skip to contents

 The critical (cutoff) frequency is defined by W, a numeric value for low-pass and high-pass filters, or a two-element vector c(low, high) defining the lower and upper bands for stop-band and pass-band filters.
 W represents the desired fractional cutoff frequency in the range W = [0, 1], where 1 is the Nyquist frequency, i.e., half the sample rate of the data in Hz.

 Missing values (NA) in x will cause an error unless na.rm = TRUE.
-Then NAs will be preserved and passed through in the returned vector.
+Then NAs will be ignored and passed through to the returned vector.

 Examples